dgchrt/core2d/README.md

 Videogame is the powerhouse used by [Maragato Entertainment](https://maragato.itch.io) titles, among others.

 ## Concept
-Games are made of Scene objects, which contain Sprite objects.
-The engine needs at least one initial Scene object to be initialized.
+Games are made of scenes, which contain sprites.
+The engine needs at least one initial scene to be initialized.

 ## Installing
 ### Node.js